Daily Times (Nigeria): Public ownership

-The Federal Government of Nigeria acquired 60% of the Dailytimes and its main rival, the New Nigerian Newspaper, on 1 September 1975.
-A government statement read:

-"The Federal Military Government wants to state that its acquisition of the total ownership of New Nigeria and equity (60%) of DTN [Dailytimes Nigeria] will in no manner contrail the independence of the newspapers published by the 2 establishments.
-Government wants to underline its policy of full support of press freedom at all times".

-This statement was questionable, since the takeover was clearly designed to reduce criticism of the military government.
+On 1 September 1975, the Federal Government of Nigeria acquired 60% of the Daily Times and its main rival, the New Nigerian Newspaper.
+A government statement read:"The Federal Military Government wants to state that its acquisition of the total ownership of New Nigeria and equity (60%) of DTN [Daily Times Nigeria] will in no manner contrail the independence of the newspapers published by the two establishments.
+Government wants to underline its policy of full support of press freedom at all times".This statement was viewed as questionable, since the takeover was clearly designed to reduce criticism of the military government.

 In March 1976, Jose was forced out of his position.

 In 1977 the government assumed total ownership and control.

 At first the paper did retain a degree of editorial independence.
-In 1979 the Evening News, owned by the Dailytimes, published an article saying that Chief Rotimi Williams was being sued by the children of a deceased client.
+In 1979 the Evening News, owned by the Daily Times, published an article saying that Chief Rotimi Williams was being sued by the children of a deceased client.
 Rotimi successfully sued the government-owned newspaper for libel.
 In the 1980s and into the 1990s the paper ran frequent editorials denouncing corruption and deploring the decline in morals.

 In 1981 the editor, Tony Momoh, was summoned to appear before the Senate led by its president, Joseph Wayas, on charges of contempt.
 In what became a cause célèbre, Momoh established the right for his paper to protect its sources.